vstinner/misc/cpython/pep-opaque-c-api.rst

 Technically, both runtimes would have the same code base, to ease
 maintenance: CPython.
 The new optimized CPython would be a ./configure flag to build a different Python.
-On Windows, it would be a different project of the Visual Studio solution reusing pythoncore but define a macro to build enable optimization and change the C API.
+On Windows, it would be a different project of the Visual Studio solution reusing pythoncore project, but define a macro to build enable optimization and change the C API.

 Cython and cffi